 The Hooker Valley walk is regarded as one of the most beautiful Alpine walks in New Zealand.
 It’s nestled amongst the highest peaks in the Southern Alps, including Mt Cook, New Zealand’s highest which stands at the head of the valley.
 This breathtaking walk is easy to follow.
-The Department of Conversation have done a great job with this track, which is suitable for walkers of all abilities and ideal for those that have young children.
+The Department of Conversation has done a great job with this track, which is suitable for walkers of all abilities and ideal for those that have young children.

 From the Whitehorse Hill camping ground allow three hours return, it’s roughly 10 kilometres or 6.2 miles of walking.
 If walking from the Mount Cook village to the Hooker Valley walk add an extra 1-1.5 hours to your trek.
 Use the Kea Point Track which starts in front of the Hermitage.